Trying to teach the Ontario Music Curriculum without the right tools?

 The specific expectations do not change much from grade to grade.
 However, they are still very important.
 Think of the specific expectations as HOW you will teach the elements of music that are listed in the fundamental concepts.

-Hot Tip: If you’ve taught a musical element through all three specific expectation categories, then you’ve covered it very well.
+Hot Tip: If you’ve taught a musical element from the fundamental concepts through all three specific expectation categories, then you’ve covered it very well.

 So, for example, when teaching the Grade 1 concept of fast and slow tempi, you would consider each of the three specific expectation categories: